dotnet/ai-samples/src/getting-started/README.md

-# HikerAI
+# Getting Started

-This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
-Get a hiking recommendation from the AI model.
-It consists of a simple console application,running locally, that will send request to an Azure OpenAI service deployed in your Azure subscription.
+These samples demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
+It consists of a simple console applications, running locally, that will send request to an Azure OpenAI service deployed in your Azure subscription.

 Everything will be deployed automatically using the Azure Developer CLI.